hwayne/lets-prove-leftpad/haskell/readme.md

 I tried my best to keep the trusted code base as minimal as possible, to the point of not including any external Haskell libraries as well.
 I am sure the `singletons` library will have some elegant approach to encode this but I think this solution is already clean enough.
 It doesn't use too many language extensions and unlike a previous solution, I do not invoke Multi-Parameter Typeclasses or even GADTs.
 Everything is encoded using a single key type-level feature — type families — to the extent that one can find an almost one-to-one correspondence at the type level with the well-known term-level operations.
 Except at the type-level, computations are typically encoded using a decidable logic fragment (I had to invoke `UndecidableInstances` because the GHC typechecker's termination checker is not sophisticated enough like Agda).

-The API to call this function is slightly awkward at present.
-It approximately looks like the following:
+The API to call this function is the following:

 ```
-leftPad @'!' @5 (Proxy @"foo") (Proxy @3)
+leftPad @'!' @5 (Proxy @"foo")
 ```

 The padding character and the pad length are supplied as type variables. `@` is type application.
-The string and its length are wrapped in corresponding `Proxy n` types to lift them to the type level.
+The string is wrapped in a `Proxy n` type to lift it to the type level.

 ### About me